syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 ![Calendar DateRangePicker displaying watermark text](Getting-Started_images/PlaceHolderText.png)

-## Selected range changed notification
+## Selection changed notification

-You will be notified when selected range changed in `Calendar DateRangePicker` by using `SelectedDateRangeChanged` event.
+You will be notified when selected range changed in `Calendar DateRangePicker` by using [`SelectedDateRangeChanged`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDateRangePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDateRangePicker_SelectedDateRangeChanged) event.
 The `SelectedDateRangeChanged` event contains the old and new start value of range in `RangeStartNewValue` and `RangeStartOldValue` properties and old and new end value of range in `RangeEndNewValue` and `RangeEndOldValue` properties.

 * `RangeStartOldValue` - Gets a date which is previously selected as start value in range.
 * `RangeStartNewValue` - Gets a date which is currently selected as start value in range.